The City of Hamilton's By-law 19-286 applies to all land within the City of Hamilton in respect of:

 5. Is your property covered by a regulated area of the Conservation Authority?

 - Yes.
-You will need to consult with the applicable Conservation Authority and provide any correspondence available with your City application should you wish to proceed.
+You will need to consult with the applicable Conservation Authority and provide any correspondence with the application for Site Alteration, then proceed to Step 2: Complete the Application Form, Requirements Checklist & Fees.

-All submissions are subject to standard review timelines being a minimum of 3 weeks, which may be further extended due to Operating Conditions, workloads and priorities.
-Staff will advise on your application as soon as it is completed.
+All submissions are subject to the standard review timeline minimum of 3 weeks.
+This may be further extended due to operating conditions, workloads, and conflicting priorities.

-Upon submission, if you have not heard from staff, please note that your application remains in review and staff will advise as soon as it is completed.
-However, requests for updates can be sent to [email protected] and will be answered at our earliest opportunity, confirming that it either remains in review or that comments have been provided, upon staff being available to respond to such requests.
+Requests for updates can be sent to [email protected] and will be answered at our earliest opportunity, confirming either that the application remains under review or that comments have been provided.

 1. No permit is required for site alteration undertaken,